open-learning/git4ol/README.md

 ## Learning objects

-Basic learning obects are easily mapped to `git` objects as such:
+Learning obects can conceptually be mapped to `git` objects in the following:

 > **note**
 >